chifaabelmaaza/EbankJEE-Backend/README.md

 [application.properties](src/main/resources/application.properties)

 __Run the application__

-Exécutez le projet backend en cliquant sur le bouton "Run" de votre IDE (par exemple, Eclipse ou IntelliJ)
+Run the backend project by clicking on the "Run" button in your IDE (e.g., Eclipse or IntelliJ).

-> Note: Assurez-vous d'avoir configuré correctement votre environnement Java et Maven pour exécuter un projet Spring Boot.
+> Note:  Make sure you have properly set up your Java and Maven environment to run a Spring Boot project.

 ## Conception
 1. Class Diagram :